ai

 One thing I like is that you can run the same prompt multiple times in separate tabs.
 You’ll get slightly different results or structures, which helps when you’re looking for new angles.

-📹 Running a competitor analysis with social research mode
+Running a competitor analysis with Social research mode

-🎨V0 – prototype interfaces without opening Figma
+🎨V0: prototyping interfaces without opening Figma

 You can: